HallemLab/Bryant-DeMarco-Hallem-2021/README.md

-# Strongyloides_RNAseq_Browser
+# Strongyloides RNA-seq Browser Preprocessing and Analysis
-Preprocessing and analysis related to the *Strongyloides* RNAseq Browser App.
+Preprocessing and analysis related to the *Strongyloides* RNA-seq Browser App, a web-based Shiny App for browsing and on-demand analysis of *Strongyloides spp.* RNA-seq datasets.

 ## Table of Contents
 1. [General Information](#general-information)